Nikki Haley expected to announce 2024 bid on Feb. 15: reports

 A member of Haley’s inner circle confirmed her plans to The Post and Courier.

-The Hill has reached out to Haley’s Stand with America PAC for confirmation.
+The Hill has reached out to Haley’s Stand for America PAC for confirmation.

 She said at a meeting of the Republican Jewish Coalition, which featured speeches from several rumored potential GOP presidential candidates, that she has “never lost” an election and was seriously considering running.